techcentr/org-github-runners/README.md

 ## Bastion host - warning
 Create the bastion host only when debugging and then destroy it.
 It costs more than the VMs themselves :)

+## UID & GID

+The GitHub runners runs as `8000:8000`.
+This can cause issues with file system permissions when running tasks in a container as root.
+The containers should always be started with `--user 8000:8000`.